Sulfuric Acid Safety Tips – Sulfuric Acid MSDS Information

 Where and How Sulfuric Acid Can Be Found

-Sulfuric acid just might be a bigger deal than you realize.
+Sulfuric acid is one of the most hazardous and common chemicals you may encounter.
 It’s actually an international commodity chemical produced in large quantities all around the world.
 While sulfuric acid has primarily industrial uses, it’s also found in common household products such as drain cleaner and fertilizer.
-Here is some important information about sulfuric acid safety so you can be prepared when using this chemical, whether in the workplace or around the home.
+Here are some important facts about sulfuric acid safety to help you be prepared when using this chemical, whether you’re in the workplace or around the home.

 Sulfuric Acid and its Uses

 Sulfuric acid is a clear, colorless and odorless liquid.
-It is water-soluble and capable of causing serious damage, especially at when the chemical is at high-concentration levels.
+It is water-soluble and capable of causing serious damage, especially when at high-concentration levels.
 Historically known as oil of vitriol, sulfuric acid began to be produced on a large scale in the 18th century.